Subset currents on surfaces: Introduction

 Note that $i(H,K)$ depends on $\gS$ if $\pi_ 1(\gS)$ is a free group, since there exist other compact hyperbolic surfaces that are not homeomorphic to $\gS$ but whose fundamental groups are isomorphic to $\pi_1 (\gS)$.

-We also introduce the intersection number of two simple compact surfaces on a compact surface $\gS$, which is not necessarily hyperbolic.
-Let $S$ be a compact surface or $S^1$.
+We also introduce the intersection number of two ``simple compact surfaces'' on an (orientable) compact surface $\gS$, where $\gS$ is not necessarily a hyperbolic surface and the definition is purely topological.
+We overview the definition and its property here (see the beginning of Subsection \ref{subsec:Intersection number of surfaces} and Definition \ref{def:intersection number of simple compact surfaces} for detail).
+Let $S$ be a compact surface or a circle $S^1$.
 A pair of $S$ and a continuous map $s$ from $S$ to $\gS$ is called a simple compact surface on $\gS$ if $s$ is locally injective and the restriction of $s$ to each component of the boundary $\partial S$ is not nullhomotopic and does not have a sub-arc forming a nullhomotopic closed curve on $\gS$.
 If $S=S^1$, then we regard the boundary $\partial S$ as $S$.